 Avalanche get by Kings in shootout

-Joonas Donskoi scored the lone goal in a shootout on a night goalie Pavel Francouz needed just 20 saves as the Colorado Avalanche rallied for a 2-1 victory Saturday over the Los Angeles Kings.
+Joonas Donskoi scored the lone goal in a shootout on a night goalie Pavel Francouz needed just 20 saves as the visiting Colorado Avalanche rallied for a 2-1 victory Saturday over the Los Angeles Kings.
 Ryan Graves scored a second-period goal as the Avalanche won consecutive games in Southern California.
-Saturday's victory came a day after a 1-0 victory at Anaheim.
+Saturday's victory came a day after a 1-0 victory at the Anaheim Ducks.
 Colorado is on a three-game winning streak that followed a three-game losing streak.

 Austin Wagner scored on a penalty shot in the first period for the Kings, who lost to the Avalanche one week after defeating them in the outdoor Stadium Series at the U.S. Air Force Academy in Colorado Springs.
 The Kings have earned a point in four of their last five games.
 One of the highest-scoring teams in the NHL, the Avalanche are without forwards Mikko Rantanen (upper body), Nazem Kadri (lower body) and Matt Calvert (lower body).
 But they showed off their defense on consecutive nights.